appium/appium-xcuitest-driver/README.md

 ### mobile: pushFile

-Pshes a local file to the device.
+Pushes a local file to the device.

 #### Arguments